moinul-hossain-dhrubo/MultiLabel-Movie-Genre-Classifier/README.md

 ## Model Compression and ONNX Inference

 The trained model has a memory of 300+MB.
 This model was compressed using ONNX quantization and brought under 80MB.
-The model can be found in `models` folder.
+The compression code can be found in `notebooks/ONNX_inference` The model can be found in `models` folder.

 ## Model Deployment